aldenblack/Conlang-Generator/README.md

 q, quit, exit - exit
 ```

-Current output consists of a phoneme inventory and grammar overview.
+Current output consists of a phoneme inventory and grammar overview, as well as a small starter lexicon.

 ### Under Construction: